elmarsto/awesome-neorg/README.md

 ## The Collection

+--
-(currently empty; waiting for holiday vacation time to populate this list! --- elmarsto@ 2021-12-08)
+(currently empty; waiting for holiday vacation time to populate this list!
+In the meantime, send me your links, ideally as a PR modifying this file!
+Remember to keep it alpha-sorted! --- elmarsto@ 2021-12-08)

-##FAQ
+--

+## FAQ

 ### Wot's all this about?

 Neorg is an org-mode-alike for [Neovim](https://github.com/neovim/neovim).